stevekochscience/sqlschool/_posts/7-analytics-training/yammer/2014-07-04-best-ab-test-ever.md

 ###Getting Oriented

 Before doing anything with the data, develop some hypotheses about why the result might look the way it does, as well as methods for testing those hypotheses.
-As a point of reference, such dramatic changes in user behavior&mash;like the 50% increase in posting&mdash;are extremely uncommon.
+As a point of reference, such dramatic changes in user behavior&mdash;like the 50% increase in posting&mdash;are extremely uncommon.

 If you want to check your list of possible causes against ours, read the [first part of the answer key](answers/best-ab-test-ever-answers.html).